2021 Tula Oblast gubernatorial election: Candidates

 In Tula Oblast candidates for Governor can be nominated by registered political parties or by self-nomination.
 Candidate for Governor of Tula Oblast should be a Russian citizen and at least 30 years old.
 Candidates for Governor should not have a foreign citizenship or residence permit.
 Each candidate in order to be registered is required to collect at least 7% of signatures of members and heads of municipalities (71-74 signatures).
 In addition self-nominated candidates should collect 2% of signatures of Tula Oblast residents (23,4 thousand signatures).
 Also gubernatorial candidates present 3 candidacies to the Federation Council and election winner later appoints one of the presented candidates.

 Incumbent governor Aleksey Dyumin for the second time decided to run as an Independent and received support from United Russia.
-LPDR and SR-ZP declined to nominate a candidate.
+LDPR and SR-ZP declined to nominate a candidate.